European Union faces an existential crisis

 But just as importantly, he said "Europe needs to toughen up."

+"Soft power is not enough in our increasingly dangerous neighborhood," he said.

-To this end, he said, the EU should create a single permanent headquarters for EU military missions, and move towards building a stockpile of common military assets, owned in some case by the EU.
+To this end, he said, the EU should create a single permanent headquarters for EU military missions, and move toward building up common military assets, owned in some cases by the EU, which would operate in complement to NATO.

 He said the lack of cooperation on defense issues cost EU members between 25 billion to 100 billion euros each year.

 He said a new agency, the European Border and Coast Guard, would help secure the EU's borders, and a proposed European Travel Information System would help bring about greater control over who entered the bloc.